dohsimpson/bud/README.md

-bug is the new Make
+bud is the new Make